projectcalico/calico/v2.0/getting-started/rkt/tutorials/basic.md

 --set-env=IP=autodetect --net=host quay.io/calico/node:v1.0.0-rc1 &
 ```

-This will create a rkt container called `calico-node`.
+This will create a Calico-node rkt container.

 You can check that it's running